 - Curry leaves give the authentic South Indian flavor.
 Do not skip it.

-- The recipe for garam masala powder is for 1 kg chicken.
+- The recipe for Andhra masala powder is for 1 kg chicken.
 We will use only half of it for cooking 500-gram chicken.
 You can store the rest of the masala in an airtight container in the freezer.
 Stays good for 6 months.

 Send more airfry grill recipes for veggies stir fry or mutton or mushrooms besides the chicken ones.